jmmoore/jmmoore.github.io/_posts/2020-06-17-Minimum-Viable-Day.md

 For a while, everything is great.
 I'm hitting my marks, doing everything on my list.

 Then, something happens.

 We miss a workout, or sleep in too late, or spend a Saturday locked to the couch playing a video game.

 After a temporary setback, everything falls apart.

 If you're anything like me, you've gone through this exact cycle.
-For me, it's happened over and over.

 Here's what I'm telling myself in an effort to short-circuit it: